 – To set up a Cyprus international trust under the provisions of the Cyprus International Trusts Law.

-Purpose for setting up a Cyprus international trust under the provisions of the Cyprus international Trust Law
+The purpose for setting up a Cyprus international trust under the provisions of the Cyprus International Trust Law

 Trusts are usually used by wealthy individuals for the purpose of protecting their estate form inheritance or capital gain taxes in their home country.
 They can also be used by expatriates settling into a trust before repatriating assets acquired while working abroad, to protect such assets from the tax net of their home country.